Seed Oils

 The production process heavily affects the oil you buy from the grocery store.
 Many cooking oils are made through expeller pressing where raw materials, like seeds or olives, are crushed and squeezed under high pressure.
 Oftentimes high temperatures are used to speed up the extraction process and increase the amount of oil yielded.
 Extreme heat breaks down and removes naturally occurring vitamins and nutrients.
 Additionally, many conventional sunflower oils on the market are highly refined, often processed with chemical solvents, bleaches, and deodorizers that strip the oil of its natural antioxidants, vitamins, and flavor.

 Cold-pressed sunflower oil retains its natural antioxidants and nutrients through pressing seeds at low temperatures.
-Many concerns about seed oils are based on highly processed, refined oils that are stripped of nutrients and made with chemical solvents.
+Many concerns about seed oils are based on highly processed, refined oils that are stripped of nutrients and made with chemical solvents like hexane.
 However, Simply Sunflower Oil is cold-pressed, unrefined, and made without any chemicals or additives—preserving the natural antioxidants and nutrients found in sunflower seeds.

 Healthy Fats vs Saturated Fats